AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_source_android.md

 ## Reference

-This section includes reference information about the function.
+This section includes in depth information about the methods you used in this page, and links to related pages.

 ### Sample project